 The distinct difference between Sativa and Indica is that sativas are energy drivers, associated with cerebral head highs, and less of a body heavy effect.

-These strains originate from hot climates with short seasons, such as Central America and Southeast Asia.
-Sativa genetic markers are identifiable through several key characteristics:
+Sativa plants originate from hot climates with short seasons, with these stains commonly found in Central America and Southeast Asia.
+Sativa genetic markers are identifiable through three key characteristics:

-Popular sativa strains include Jack Herer, Durban Poison and Lemon Haze.
+Popular cannabis sativa strains include Jack Herer, Durban Poison and Lemon Haze.

-Sativa plants are more useful during day time, with less drowsiness and more of an energetic high.
+Sativas are said to be more useful during day time, with less drowsiness and more of an energetic high.

-In nature, plants breed as they please and there is no discussion of indica vs sativa to be had!
+In nature, plants breed as they please and there is no discussion of indica vs sativa.

 As we mentioned before, landrace strains are thought to be all accounted for.
-Instead, all strains can be likely considered a slight hybrid of indica sativa in some form, but some are much more weighted to one over the other and are thus classified as one instead of a hybrid of both.
+Instead, all cannabis strains can be likely considered a slight hybrid of indica sativa plants in some form, but some are much more weighted to one over the other and are thus classified as one instead of a hybrid strain.

-Crossbreeding results in commonalties from both strains.
+Crossbreeding results in commonalties from both resulting in hybrid strains.
 This includes the way the plant grows and the effects it produces once harvested.

-This has been on-going for thousands of years, leading to hybrid strains, which have now been bred with other hybrid strains on multiple occasions.
+This has been on-going for thousands of years, leading to hybrid strains, which have now been bred with other hybrids on multiple occasions.

-Hemp is a subspecies of sativa, while marijuana strains can be either sativa or indica.
+Hemp is a sub species of cannabis sativa, while marijuana strains can be either sativa or indica.